Alex Gonzaga

-Catherine Cruz Gonzaga-Morada ([gɔnˈsaga mɔˈɾada]; born January 16, 1988), professionally known as Alex Gonzaga, is a Filipino media personality, host, comedienne, actress, businesswoman, and singer.
+Catherine "Alex" Cruz Gonzaga-Morada ([gɔnˈsaga mɔˈɾada]; born January 16, 1988) is a Filipino media personality, host, comedian, actress, businesswoman, singer and vlogger.
+She played the lead role of Diane Santos on the Philippine television drama series Pure Love.

 Early life

-Alex Gonzaga was born Catherine Cruz Gonzaga on January 16, 1988, in Taytay, a first-class densely populated municipality of Rizal, to Crisanta "Pinty" (née Cruz) Gonzaga and then-incumbent Vice-Mayor Carlito "Bonoy" Gonzaga.
+Alex Gonzaga was born Catherine Cruz Gonzaga on January 16, 1988, in Taytay, Rizal, to Crisanta "Pinty" Cruz and then-Vice-Mayor Carlito "Bonoy" Gonzaga.
 Her elder sister is TV host and actress Toni Gonzaga.

-Alex graduated Bachelor of Science in Child Development and Education from the University of Asia and the Pacific.
+Alex graduated from the University of Asia and the Pacific with a Bachelor of Science in Child Development and Education.

 Personal life

-In November 2016, Gonzaga began dating Lipa City councilor Michael "Mikee" Morada.
+In November 2016, Gonzaga began dating Lipa councilor Mikee Morada.
 On January 16, 2020, Gonzaga announced on Instagram that she and Morada were engaged.
-On January 17, 2021, Gonzaga announced on her YouTube channel that she and Morada have been married in a private wedding at the Gonzaga residence in Taytay since November 2020.
+On January 17, 2021, Gonzaga announced on her YouTube channel that she and Morada have been married in a private wedding at the Gonzaga residence in Taytay, Rizal since November 2020.

-In a vlog uploaded to her YouTube channel on October 24, 2020, Gonzaga and her family were tested positive for COVID-19, and she shared how they recovered from the virus.
+On October 24, 2020, Gonzaga announced that she and her family announced tested positive for COVID-19.

 In 2021, Gonzaga was pregnant with her first child, until she suffered a miscarriage.
+In October 2023, she suffered a second miscarriage, followed by a third in December 2024.

 Career

 2006–2012: Early works

-Gonzaga started her career on ABS-CBN for the sitcom, Let's Go, where she played the role of Alex, which also became her personal nickname.
+Gonzaga started her career on ABS-CBN for the sitcom, Let's Go!, where she played the role of Alex, which also became her personal nickname.
 Her role lasted until the series' fourth season called Gokada Go!.
-After her departure from the sitcom, she was cast in different dramas on the same network, such as Pangarap Na Bituin, Your Song and My Girl.
+After her departure from the sitcom, she was cast in different dramas on the same network, such as Pangarap na Bituin, Your Song and My Girl.

 In 2008, Gonzaga transferred to TV5 and became one of the hosts for the talk show, Juicy!.
 She played a lead role in the 2011 soap opera Babaeng Hampaslupa.
 Further roles on the network include BFGF, P.S.
 I Love You and Enchanted Garden.